quickapps/docs/en/developers/events.md

 // may returns: 10
 ```

-If used with no arguments the full list of event as counters will be returned:
+If used with no arguments the full list of event and counters will be returned:

 ```php
 $this->didHook();